Todochris/CheatSheets/Matlab CheatSheet.md

 ## Programming methods

 ### Functions
-% defined in m-file
+* Defined in m-file (filename.m) and it needs to be in the path of matlab in order to be executed.
-% File must have the same name as the function
+* File must have the same name as the function
+* To check all function (fList) and program (pList) dependencies of a function use the command `[fList,pList] = matlab.codetools.requiredFilesAndProducts('function.m')`
 ```matlab
 function output = addNumbers(x, y)
     % function summing up two numbers